The program hasn't been finally approved yet, so there still might be some changes.

 No talks in Favorites yet

-Michael is an experienced full-stack developer with background in development of applications and distributed systems.
-By day, as member of RavenDB Core Team he works mostly on the server side of things, currently participates in development of a new, cross-platform version of RavenDB.
-By night he becomes a tinkerer with passion for new technologies, new ideas and coding in general, creating lots of different pet projects along the way.
+Michael is an experienced full-stack developer with a background in the development of applications and distributed systems.
+By day, he works at Gigya-SAP on a large scale distributed system.
+By night he becomes a tinkerer with a passion for new technologies, new ideas, and coding in general, creating lots of different pet projects along the way.

 Ivan is interested in open source projects and cross-platform solutions and using different architectural approaches in different applications of various loads and complexity.